Equality and Diversity

 Equality Objectives 2019-2022

 The Equality Act asks public sector organisations, including NHS organisations, to publish at least one Equality Objective.
-Lincolnshire Community Health Services NHS Trust will publish seven objectives which have originated from our knowledge of Lincolnshire demographics and engagement with local communities.
-The objectives are also inspired by the Equality Delivery System 3 (EDS3), Workforce Race Equality Standard (WRES), Workforce Disability Equality Standard (WDES), Accessible Information Standard and the Sexual Orientation Monitoring Standard.
+Lincolnshire Community Health Services NHS Trust will publish four objectives which have originated from our knowledge of Lincolnshire demographics and engagement with local communities.
+The objectives are also inspired by the Equality Delivery System (EDS), Workforce Race Equality Standard (WRES), Workforce Disability Equality Standard (WDES), Accessible Information Standard and the Sexual Orientation Monitoring Standard.

 We recognise the value of equality as a provider of healthcare services and as an employer, and we will make every effort to eliminate discrimination and reduce inequality.